nytimes/gziphandler/README.md

 ## Usage

-Call `gziphandler.Middleware` to get an adapter that can be used to wrap any handler (an object which implements the `http.Handler` interface), to transparently provide response body compression.
+Call `gziphandler.Handler` to get an adapter that can be used to wrap any handler (an object which implements the `http.Handler` interface), to transparently provide response body compression.
 Note that, despite the name, `gziphandler` automatically compresses using